Skip to content

 When your AI can process and reason across text, images, documents, and structured data simultaneously, the product possibilities expand considerably.

 Customer support gets smarter.
-A user can share a screenshot of an error, a photo of a product issue, or a scanned receipt — and the system can actually understand what it is looking at and respond helpfully.
+A user can share a screenshot of an error, a photo of a product issue, or a scanned receipt — and the system actually understands what it is looking at and responds helpfully.
+No more asking customers to transcribe error messages.

 Research and analysis workflows improve.
-Instead of manually describing charts, tables, or visual data to an AI system, users can share them directly.
-The AI handles the interpretation, and the human focuses on decisions.
+Instead of manually describing charts, tables, or visual data to an AI system, users share them directly.
+The AI handles the interpretation; the human focuses on decisions.
+That division of labor is the whole point.

 Product experiences feel more natural.
-When an AI system can work with the same variety of inputs that humans naturally produce — text, images, documents, sketches — the interaction stops feeling like a workaround and starts feeling like a real tool.
+When an AI system works with the same variety of inputs that humans naturally produce — text, images, documents, sketches — the interaction stops feeling like a workaround and starts feeling like a real tool.

 The engineering challenge

 But the payoff is real.
-Products that handle diverse inputs feel fundamentally more capable and more trustworthy to users.
-The interaction model is closer to how people actually work, which means less friction and higher adoption.
+Products that handle diverse inputs feel fundamentally more capable and more trustworthy.
+The interaction model is closer to how people actually work — which means less friction and higher adoption, the two metrics that decide whether an AI feature survives its first quarter in production.

 The teams building with multimodal in mind now are positioning themselves well.
-The ones still designing around text-only interactions will increasingly find themselves playing catch-up.
+The ones still designing around text-only interactions will increasingly find themselves playing catch-up — not because their models are worse, but because their products ask users to do work the AI should be doing.